Navigating the world when you live with migraine can be difficult. Not only does it affect you, but it affects your loved ones, too.

 Stay as positive as possible

 Migraine can bring on mood swings.
 Who wouldn’t be moody when in pain?
-I try to be extra conscious when speaking to my husband so that I don’t take offense to his feelings, say things from pain, or harp on the negatives.
+I try to be extra conscious when speaking to my husband so that I don’t take offence to his feelings, say things from pain, or harp on the negatives.

 It’s difficult to be positive when you feel vulnerable.
 Being vulnerable may bring tears, frustration, and other negative feelings.
 But it’s OK to feel those things and express them to your partner.